Updated: 8/2/20 | August 2nd, 2020

 Dubai doesn’t have to bust your budget but it easily can if you aren’t careful!
 Like most cities with extremely high prices, many of the city’s residents have found tips and tricks on how to squeeze every last dirham possible.

-Use Groupon – Groupon is huge in Dubai, and you can find tons of discounts, 2-for-1 specials, and deals on the website.
+Use Groupon – Groupon is huge in Dubai and you can find tons of discounts, 2-for-1 specials, and deals on the website.
 If there is something you want to do, check there first as there is a high chance you’ll find a discount (including eating out as there are a lot of restaurant deals here).

 You can ask people on Couchsurfing too.
 There’s an active Dubai group on the site.

-- The 15 Best Places with a Happy Hour in Dubai
+- 15 Best Places with Happy Hours in Dubai

 - TimeOut’s List of Happy Hours in Dubai

 Moreover, check out the app Guzzler, which also lists the current best happy hours in the city.